jekor/hesh/manual/manual.md

 The first time you run Hesh, it will take a while.
 That's because it's parsing the Hackage database (the one created by `cabal update`) and converting it into a more convient form for future runs.[^hackagecache] Hesh uses this database to look up which package a module belongs to.

 Hesh uses a very simplistic method of looking up packages and specifying package version constraints.
 In particular, its behavior is undefined if more than 1 package exports a module with the same name.
+In order to disambiguate between packages that export the same module, you can use package-qualified imports.[^packageimports] For example, to import the vector package implementation of Data.Vector, use `import "vector" Data.Vector`.

 [^interactive]: Hesh is on its way to becoming an interactive shell, but there are non-trivial obstacles to making it one.